MicrosoftDocs/architecture-center/docs/example-scenario/wvd/wvd-fslogix.md

 Large multi-national Windows Virtual Desktop deployments could require availability of the users profile across different regions.
 So it's important to have the same profile available in the Azure region of the host pool.

-1. Azure Files offers the option to do storage account fail-over against the other region (TBD: which other region?) as replication mechanism.
+1. Azure Files offers the replication option of a storage account fail-over against the other region configured in your storage account redundancy plan.
 This is only supported for the standard storage account type using Geo-Redundent Storage (GRS).
 Other options to use are AzCopy or any other file copy mechanism such as *RoboCopy*.
 1. Azure NetApp Files offers cross-region replication.
 With this feature, you are able to replicate your FSLogix file share to another region over the Azure backbone.

 ## Backup and restore

 Making regular backups of your Windows profiles could be beneficial in different situations.
 Scenarios where a user accidentally removes data and wants to restore, or profile and/or data corruption due to malware infections, could be an indicator to have your data safely stored on Azure.

-Azure Files Premium tier integrates with Azure Backup and is supported (TBD: by FSLogix?).
+Azure Files Premium tier integrates with Azure Backup and is supported in conjunction with FSLogix.
 Azure NetApp Files offers a similar snapshot mechanism to make copies of your FSLogix profile containers.

 ## Maintenance